kiran-thorat09/Kiran_Thorat_Project_Details/README.md

-Power converter and control of wind energy conversion system for maximum power extraction
+# Power converter and control of wind energy conversion system for maximum power extraction.

+### Description:
+  In this project, we studied how power electronics are revolutionizing wind energy, transforming it from a minor player into a major force in today's energy systems.
+We explored the challenges of integrating Wind Energy Conversion Systems (WECS) with the grid, a key focus area in renewable energy research.
+The project examined two different control strategies for DC-DC converters—one prioritizing voltage and the other current—and their impact on the control of active and reactive power.
+We also investigated the crucial role of Maximum Power Point Tracking (MPPT) in maximizing energy extraction from wind turbines.
+This project covers a range of power converter topologies and control techniques in WECS, along with the latest research trends in this field.